We don’t know about you, but we here at Animal Ortho Care are psyched about Thanksgiving.

 The opportunity to catch up with family and friends is great and all, but lets be honest, the real reason we gather ‘round the table is the chance to gorge ourselves on turkey, gravy, stuffing, mashed potatoes, sweet potatoes, rolls and pie … all the pie.
 You know, basically, any and all meat and carbs.

 And hey, we know it can be tempting to invite your pets to join in all the feasting– especially when their big brown eyes look at you so earnestly for just one teeny, tiny nibble of turkey.
 But before you make up a plate for your dog, keep in mind that serving them table scraps made for humans can cause health problems.

 “This is the time of year that many veterinary hospitals report a significant increase in emergency calls particularly those relating to digestive tract disturbances resulting from exposure to foods pets simply should not have received.” says Dr. Clark K. Fobian, president of the American Veterinary Medical Association.

-Here’s what you need to know in order to ensure your fur buddy survives Thanksgiving without a tummy ache.
+Here's what you need to know in order to ensure your fur baby survives Thanksgiving without a tummy ache.

 Foods to watch out for:

 While it’s tempting to let your four-legged friends gobble down some roasted turkey, be careful.

 Eating turkey, turkey skin or other fatty foods (we’re talking to you gravy) that aren’t easily digestible by pets can cause pancreatitis, an inflammation of the pancreas, which is a life-threatening condition.
 Consuming turkey bones also poses a risk to dogs.
 The bones can splinter and get caught in the esophagus, stomach, or intestine potentially perforating or rupturing tissue.